swharden/QuickPlot/README.md

 ---

 # QuickPlot
 **QuickPlot is a simple and fast plotting library for .NET applications.** QuickPlot makes it easy to interactively display high density data (tens of millions of points).
+QuickPlot is written in .NET Standard so it can be used in both .NET Framework and .NET Core projects.

-QuickPlot draws images with [Skia](https://skia.org/) (not GDI+) and can use hardware acceleration (OpenGL) on systems that support it.
-QuickPlot can be run from Console Applications to plot data and save images, or it can display plots interactively using a WinForms or WPF user control.
+QuickPlot draws images with [Skia](https://skia.org/) (not GDI+) and it can use hardware acceleration (OpenGL) on systems that support it.
+QuickPlot can be used in Console Applications (saving plotted data as image files) or interactively in WinForms or WPF Applications using the InteractivePlot user control.

 ![](dev/quickplot-screenshot.png)